All contraceptive options are not created equal! Here’s a ranking of birth control methods, from least to most effective at preventing pregnancy.

 Interested in getting on birth control?
 Get your prescription online and your refills shipped right to your door (yes, it's possible).

 3. LARCs: A more effective option than the shot is a Long-Acting Reversible Contraceptive, or, a LARC.
 LARCs include IUDs and hormonal implants, both of which are surgically implanted into the body.
 LARCs are 99% effective, and some of them last for up to ten years.
 While they are a low-maintenance option, they are more expensive than a pill, patch, or vaginal ring, and their insertion requires a doctor’s visit.

 2. Sterilization: Coming in second place on the list is sterilization, surgical procedures that permanently disrupt the Fallopian tubes (“getting your tubes tied”), preventing the egg and sperm from meeting.
-Without insurance coverage, these surgeries could cost up to $6,000 and should not be thought of as reversible.
+Without insurance coverage, these surgeries may cost up to $6,000 and should not be thought of as reversible.
 Like abstinence, sterilization is a life choice.
 Unlike abstinence, sterilization is essentially permanent.
 While sterilization is 99% effective, it is not a decision one should make lightly.

 1. Abstinence: This might seem obvious, but the most effective way to prevent pregnancy is to abstain from sex.
 That’s right, abstinence is still the best form of birth control—that is, if it’s a lifestyle you choose to maintain.
-For the sexually active looking to prevent pregnancy, you have several different options.

 Dr. Kudesia joined Simple Health in 2018 to help develop the birth control service, assuring patients get the best experience and high quality of care that they would in an office.
 She helped develop the consultation, guides the clinical direction of our doctor network, and is responsible for providing expert insight to the Simple Health team on providing patients with a great medical experience.